-In collaboration with the Boston Women’s Heritage Trail, we have created a program of readings drawn from the journals, letters, books and interviews by some of the women who lived at and visited Brook Farm.
+In collaboration with the Boston Women’s Heritage Trail, we have created a program of readings drawn from the journals, letters, books, and interviews by some of the women who lived at and visited Brook Farm.
 We have presented The Women of Brook at the Brook Farm Historic Site, the Loring-Greenough House and Jamaica Plain Public Library in Jamaica Plain, and the Theodore Parker Unitarian Universalist Church in West Roxbury.
-Through a grant from MassHumanities, we will present in Cambridge in October 2018, followed by a community discussion.
+Through a grant from MassHumanities, we will present at the Cambridge Public Library on November 4, 2018, followed by a community discussion.

 The Progressive Status of Women at Brook Farm

 Brook Farm was one of many such “communes” of that era, based on egalitarian principals and promising through its constitution that “all rights, privileges, guarantees, and obligations of members…shall be understood to belong equally to both sexes.”
 This was not fully realized (for example, Nathaniel Hawthorne was excused from milking cows in order to spend more time on his writing, while no women was excused from her menial labor).
 However, women and men received equal pay for their work, and women could be shareholders.
 While most of the labor divided on traditional gender lines, women worked in the fields during planting and harvest, and men could be found doing the laundry and washing dishes.
 It was said that during the frequent dances, clothespins would drop out of the men’s pockets.
 All labor was thought to be dignified.

 Brook Farm women were among the first to wear pantaloons (or bloomers) for work.